Murder of Carol and Reggie Sumner: Crime

-In June 2005, during one of her excursions to Jacksonville, Cole and her new boyfriend, Michael James Jackson, stayed at the Sumners' house; during this time, Jackson discussed plans with Cole to rob the Sumners and steal money from their bank accounts.
-In early July 2005, Cole, Jackson, and two men, Alan Wade and Bruce Nixon, drove to the Sumners' home.
-Wade and Nixon approached the Sumners' door and asked to use their phone.
+On the evening of July 8, 2005, Jackson, Cole, Wade and Nixon, drove to the Sumners' home.
+Initially wanting to avoid being recognized, Jackson and Cole waited outside while Wade and Nixon approached the Sumners' door and asked to use their phone.
 Upon being granted entry, Nixon threatened the couple with a fake gun, while Wade, carrying duct tape, bound, gagged, and blindfolded the Sumners.
 Wade and Nixon then searched for personal financial documents in the Sumners' home before calling Jackson for assistance in finding ATM information.
 Jackson was unable to locate the couple's personal identification numbers.
 While searching the Sumners' home, Wade, Nixon, and Jackson stole Reggie's coin collection, mail, and bank records, as well as several items of jewelry.

 The Sumners, still bound and gagged, were then taken outside and locked into the trunk of their own Lincoln Town Car.
 Wade and Nixon drove the Lincoln to Georgia, while Cole and Jackson followed in a Mazda vehicle, until they reached a remote part of Georgia near which they had prepared a pre-dug grave for the Sumners.
 Wade and Nixon drove the Lincoln to the grave site, and Jackson accompanied them, while Cole remained by the road in the Mazda.
 After driving the Lincoln to the grave site, investigators believe the Sumners told Jackson their PIN codes, which he recorded on a yellow notepad, after which they were placed into the grave, still alive.
 Investigators believe that while Nixon returned to the Mazda with Cole, Wade and Jackson remained at the grave and filled it with dirt, after which they drove away, leaving Carol and Reggie Sumner buried alive; a medical examiner found that the couple suffocated to death.

-Cole subsequently pawned jewelry and other items stolen from the Sumners' home, and the ATM card was used to obtain more than $1,000 USD in cash.
-Investigators tracked three members of the group back to a hotel in South Carolina by their use of the Sumners' ATM card and arrested them there.
-After being arrested, Nixon willingly led police to the Sumners' grave.